Hvemmse/autoinstall/README.md

 Type at password for root accound and after the script is done, exit and reboot ......

-enjoy a Arch linux danish enviroment with ligthdm greeter and cinnemon, nemo, gnome-terminal.
-Edit the packagefile in the project for you own packages.
+enjoy a Arch linux enviroment with Cinnamon, xfce, gnome, kde or qtile

-Download arch isofrom here
+Download arch isoc from here

 https://archlinux.org/download/